Pedestrian Safety Info & Tips

 Did you know…

-…ICBC stats show that in B.C., on average, 58 pedestrians are killed and 2,400 injured in crashes every year.
+...ICBC stats show that in B.C., on average, 1 in 5 people killed in car crashes are pedestrians and on average 2,300 are injured in crashes every year.

 The good news is, by following our tips you can greatly reduce your chances of becoming one of these statistics.

-- Dress to be seen.
-Wear light or bright colored clothing and wear reflective material to increase your visibility to drivers.
+- See & be seen.
+Wear light or bright colored clothing and wear reflective material to increaseyour visibility to drivers.

-- Take extra precautions.
+- Even if you have the right of way.
 Even if you have the right of way, take a moment to look both ways before you step off the curb.

-- Follow the rules.
+- Follow the rules of the road.
 Use marked crosswalks and follow pedestrian traffic signs and signals.

 - Be predictable.
 Avoid jaywalking or sudden, unexpected dashes into the street.